itjimbo/Universal-Installer-and-Updater/README.md

 You can add new apps to the script with minimal effort.

 # Versions
+**Version 2022.05.18**
+- Added CraftManager, Figma, and Python 3 apps to script
+- Figma app uses custom installer
+   - 'Figma' and 'installLatestFromFigmaZip' functions were created
+   - 'installLatestFromFigmaZip' function was added to the 'determineInstaller' function
+- Added commented line dividers between functions

 **Version 2022.05.05**
 - Fixed MozillaFirefox function where checksum command was in wrong variable
 - Updated errorPrompt JamfHelper description